 Today everyone in the whole world uses the same Calendar, of days, weeks, months and years, although the names used for the days of the week and months of the year may be different in different languages.
 This Calendar is called the Gregorian Calendar, for reasons described later.
 This is the Calendar which is built into your computer and tablet and phone.

-Today some people, including Jews and Moslems, also use a separate, religious, calendar giving them the dates for their Feasts and Holy Days - an App on your device will convert between the different calendars.
+Today many people, including Jews and Moslems, also use a separate, religious, calendar giving them the dates for their Feasts and Holy Days - an App on your device will convert between the different calendars.
 But this Page describes only the Gregorian Calendar.

 Everyone living today, or who has ever lived, has seen the Sun rise and set - this gives us our days.
 But our weeks, months and years were also originally based upon what we can see in the sky, even though many people living today do not realise this.

 A day is based upon the time it takes for the Earth to rotate on its axis, until the Sun returns to its highest point in the sky, and is twenty four hours long.
 Today one day ends and the next one starts in the middle of the night, so you go to bed on Monday night and get up on Tuesday morning.

 But thousands of years ago most people lived in small communities and worked the land for food, so most human activity stopped at sunset: a sunset is a very definite ending.
 So one day ended, and so of course the next one started, at sunset.No one went far from their home after sunset, instead they gathered round the fire and sang and listened to stories; the people who told the stories were called bards.
 The stories were recited as poetry, which is much nicer and easier to listen to, and also much easier to remember, than what we now call prose.
 In many places and communities this still happens today.